CerebralUnit/immudb4dotnet/README.md

     await immuClient.LogoutAsync();
 ```

-or you Close() to completele end your connection.
-After Logout() same client can be used, but after Close() you have to create new one.
+alternativly you can call Close() to completele end your connection.
+After Logout() the same client can be used, but after Close() you have to create a new one.
 The Close() method called on dispose automatically

 ### Creating a database